The Patent Portfolio Powering Content Moderation

 How is licensing priced?

 Licensing fees are structured by company size, deployment scale, jurisdictional coverage, and revenue from covered methods.
 Transparent pricing from £12K annually for startups to custom enterprise agreements.
-Each situation is evaluated individually—contact our licensing team for a specific quote.
+Each situation is evaluated individually.
+Contact our licensing team for a specific quote.

-We built our system independently—do we still need a licence?
+We built our system independently.
+Do we still need a licence?

 How can I verify your patent coverage?